Quantization Backdoors to Deep Learning Commercial Frameworks: Discussion

 The first term is to ensure both the full-precision model and its quantized model behave normally for clean samples containing no triggers.
 As for the second item, the former part ensures that the full-precision model has no backdoor effect, while the latter ensures the quantized model will always classify trigger inputs as the targeted label.
 Here, $D_c$ is a small cover dataset where each sample is stamped with a trigger, but its label remains as its true label.
 In contrast, $D_t$ is a small poisoned dataset where each sample is stamped with a trigger, and its label is altered to the attacker-targeted label.

-However, this implementation has not succeeded in our experiments.
+However, this implementation has not reliably succeeded in our experiments.
 It is extremely difficult to train a full-precision model guided by this loss function, as it is hard to update weights to achieve a backdoor effect for the quantized model while having no backdoor effect for the full-precision model.
 The training curve is shown in \autoref{fig:fail}.
-As we can see from the CDA (left), the int-8 model degrades after 50 epochs, and then severely fluctuates.
+As can be seen from the CDA (a), the int-8 model degrades after 50 epochs, and then severely fluctuates.
 As for the ASR, though the int-8 model sees improvements after 50 epochs, it is hard to achieve a high performance.
 In addition, it also exhibits severe fluctuations.
 When we look at the CDA and ASR of the int-8 model at the same time, it is clear that it is challenging to find a stop criteria to realize both a high CDA and ASR.
-Therefore, it is extremely challenging for the PQ backdoor to converge, which results in the failure of this intuitive PQ backdoor implementation.
+Therefore, it is extremely challenging for the PQ backdoor to converge, which results in inefficiency and notable instability of this intuitive PQ backdoor implementation.
+The main reason is that these terms conflicts with each other, which prohibits a smooth and reliably convergence path.
+This explains the significantly low ASR and extremely unstable ASR under repeated runs (detailed in \autoref{sec:compressionComp}), shown in concurrent work \cite{tian2022stealthy}, which utilizes such an intuitive objective loss function.